toniorte/tfm_astro/README.md

-# TFM Astronomía y Astrofísica
+# TFM Astronomía y Astrofísica, VIU 2021/2022

 · ejercicio_1: just a PoC (J-PAS and blackbody).